Cylinders (iron, steel, Nikasil, Galnikal).

 For ~1976 to ~May 1979, TWO SHIMS were available,....the so-called Step 1 compression lowering gasket was .7 mm (.028"); and the very low compression gasket was 1.2 mm (.047").
-A point of contention is whether or not these were STEEL or aluminum, but they had 99 mm central holes, and are thus easily distinguishable from the earlier 97 mm aluminum ones.
+A point of contention is whether or not these were steel or aluminum, but they had 99 mm central holes, and are thus easily distinguishable from the earlier 97 mm aluminum ones.

 >>>>In late 1975, BMW lengthened the cylinders by 0.5 mm, and eliminated the gasket, & increased the spigot from 97 mm to 99 mm in diameter.
 The cylinder top studs area used O-rings, the cases being machined for them.
-NO standard cylinder base gasket/shim was used!
+No standard cylinder base gasket/shim was used!

-The compression lowering gasket that was AVAILABLE was 11-11-1-335-650.
+The compression lowering gasket that was available was 11-11-1-335-650.
 Aluminum, 0.7 mm (0.028"), reduces compression from 9.2 to 8.6.
-This is also in some literature as "96ROZ", and note that this gasket is in the literature as available for use in ALL models of /5 and /6.
+This is also in some literature as "96ROZ", and note that this gasket is in the literature as available for use in all models of /5 and /6.
 So, there is more than just one compression lowering plate that is called "96ROZ".
 WAS NOT used on new bikes, it was just AVAILABLE.
 It is all rather a bit confusing, due to the description, & that the compression lowering also varied.
 It was used, supposedly, after 09/1975.
 NOTE that this gasket has the 99 mm hole so it fits the later bikes....what about earlier? ....Sure!

 Note that this gasket/shim can be used in place of the 11-11-1-257-092, but this one is less thick.
 In the Euro bulletins, this gasket was to be used to reduce pinging in the R60 models (/5, /6, and /7).
-It was to be used with a timing setting of 6° BTDC (before OT), and highest carburetor needle setting (maximum richness).
+It was to be used with a timing setting of 6° BTDC (before OT), and highest carburetor needle setting (maximum mid-range richness).

-BMW confuses itself about the reduction in CR.
-BMW further confuses itself in the bulletin in which all this is described, by specifying it is used with the 11-11-1-262-141 Cord Ring Seal (that means the TWO small rubber O-ring at the top studs at the engine case area).
+BMW confuses about the reduction in CR.
+BMW further confuses itself in the bulletin in which all this is described, by specifying it is used with the 11-11-1-262-141 Cord Ring Seal (that means the two small rubber O-ring at the top studs at the engine case area).
 The gasket can be used for earlier engines, that did not come with those O-rings.